microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 ## Adding a new language

-To add a new language, please update following files:
+To add a new language, please update the following files:

 -  Update `/packages/component/src/Localization/overrides.json` and add the language according to Unicode CLDR.
    -  `GLOBALIZE_LANGUAGE` is the language code used for referencing Unicode CLDR
       -  To see the supported list of Unicode CLDR, look under `/packages/component/node_modules/cldr-data/main/`.
    -  (Optional) `TEXT_TO_SPEECH` is used to indicate the language code for speech.
-      -  Some locales has different oral but share same written language with other locales.
-For example, written language in Hong Kong and Taiwan are Traditional Chinese, while oral languages are Cantonese and Taiwanese Mandarin respectively.
+      -  Some locales have different oral languages, but share same written language with other locales.
+For example, the written language in both Hong Kong and Taiwan are Traditional Chinese, while oral languages are Cantonese and Taiwanese Mandarin respectively.
-      -  The language code used in Web Chat only indicate the written language.
+      -  The language code used in Web Chat only indicates the written language.
-      -  Thus, when performing text-to-speech, the language code will be remapped for oral language.
+      -  Thus, when performing text-to-speech, the language code will be remapped to the oral language.
-      -  For example, written language in Hong Kong is `zh-Hant-HK`, while the oral language is `zh-HK` (Cantonese).
-And the written language in Taiwan is `zh-Hant`, while the oral language is `zh-TW` (Taiwanese Mandarin).
+      -  For example, the written language in Hong Kong is `zh-Hant-HK`, while the oral language is `zh-HK` (Cantonese).
+Meanwhile, the written language in Taiwan is `zh-Hant`, and the oral language is `zh-TW` (Taiwanese Mandarin).
    -  (Optional) `COGNITIVE_SERVICES_*` is used to indicate whether the language supported Cognitive Services Speech Services.
-      -  `COGNITIVE_SERVICES_SPEECH_TO_TEXT` is used to indicate the language is supported by Cognitive Services Speech-to-Text Service.
+      -  `COGNITIVE_SERVICES_SPEECH_TO_TEXT` is used to indicate that the language is supported by Cognitive Services Speech-to-Text Service.
-      -  `COGNITIVE_SERVICES_TEXT_TO_SPEECH` is used to indicate the language is supported by Cognitive Services Text-to-Speech Service.
-If the service support neural voices, set it to `"neural"`, otherwise, `true`
+      -  `COGNITIVE_SERVICES_TEXT_TO_SPEECH` is used to indicate that the language is supported by Cognitive Services Text-to-Speech Service.
+If the service supports neural voices, set it to `"neural"`; otherwise, `true`
       -  https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support
 -  Update `/packages/component/src/Utils/normalizeLanguage.js` and add a normalization logic for ISO language.
    -  This is for cleaning up data provided by developers.